Hotpoint cooker guide

 How much do Hotpoint cookers cost?

-Hotpoint cookers tend to be moderately priced - on average around £400.
+Hotpoint cookers tend to be moderately priced - on average a little over £400.
 However you can get hold of gas models for less than £250 or pay up to £600 for a double-oven electric cooker with an induction hob.